Part 2: Objects and Properties

 2. Select the From Standard Object Database () method.

-3. Both the satellite database file and the corresponding TLE file evolve over time and need to be updated as needed.
+3. Both the satellite database file and the corresponding TLE file evolve over time and need to be updated.

 4. Click Insert....